 How to Clean Up Your Credit

 It’s easy to find out.
 Simply request a copy of your three credit reports from Experian, Equifax, and TransUnion.
 It’s free every 12 months and it’s definitely a service worth taking advantage of.
 If you fill out your request online, you can download your reports right then.

 Take a look and see what exactly is there and make sure all of the information is accurate.
 If you have one or two negative items, you might be able to get them removed on your own.
 There are several different methods you can use depending on the type of items on your credit report.

 If you credit needs a lot of work, you might also want to consider hiring a credit repair service.
 They understand how the law works and ensure that no stone is left unturned when it comes to fixing your credit.

-When you work with an experienced company, you’ll receive a personalized action plan that is tailored specifically to your current credit report.
+When you work with an experienced company, you’ll receive a personalized action plan that is tailored specifically to your current credit history.

 Most major companies have teams of paralegals and lawyers who understand the Fair Credit Reporting Act and other consumer protection laws.
 Follow this link to read the review of our top-ranked company.

-Hopefully, it’s now obvious that bad credit can negatively impact all areas of your life: your finances, your housing, your insurance, and even your job.
+Hopefully, it’s now obvious that poor credit can negatively impact all areas of your life: your finances, your housing, your insurance, and even your job.
 These tangible effects don’t even account for the emotional stress you’re likely to endure when you’re dealing with these issues.

 The cost of bad credit is real and it’s substantial.
 But most importantly, it’s avoidable.
 Commit to getting your finances straightened out today so you don’t have to worry about bad credit tomorrow.